On the Importance of Regularisation & Auxiliary Information in OOD Detection: Introduction

 Out of distribution (OOD) detection is becoming more important as machine learning solutions are developed for critical applications (e.g.~self-driving cars, financial markets, and aerospace engineering), and especially in evaluating the robustness of deployed models.
 The main goal of OOD is to equip a classifier with the ability to provide stable, consistent and low confidence predictions for data points that might be far away from the in-distribution (ID) training data.
 This is often referred to as the capacity of the model to generalise.

-A central assumption in statistical learning theory~\cite{vapnik2013nature,vapnik1999overview,bousquet2003introduction,vonLuxburg2011statistical,mendelson2003few} states that the train and test set $(x_{i=1,\ldots,n}, y_{i=1,\dots,n})$, are generated independent and identically distributed (IID) from a distribution $P$, such that data points are usually assigned randomly to either train or test set.Unfortunately, this assumption fails to assess whether the model has learned to properly generalise to new unseen data or has simply overfit to irrelevant factors (e.g.,~backgrounds in image recognition task) that might be spuriously correlated with the correct label due to shortcut learning~\cite{geirhos2020shortcut}.
+A central assumption in statistical learning theory~\cite{vapnik2013nature,vapnik1999overview,bousquet2003introduction,vonLuxburg2011statistical,mendelson2003few} states that the train and test set $(x_{i=1}^{n}, y_{i=1}^{n})$, are generated independently and identically distributed (IID) from a distribution $P$, such that data points are usually assigned randomly to either train or test set.Unfortunately, this assumption fails to assess whether the model has learned to properly generalise to new unseen data or has simply overfit to irrelevant factors (e.g., backgrounds in image recognition task) that might be spuriously correlated with the correct label due to shortcut learning~\cite{geirhos2020shortcut}.
 Numerous methods have been proposed to mitigate this deficiency and improve OOD detection~\cite{lee2017a,liang2018enhancing,shalev2018,lee2018,ren2019likelihood,nandy2020,lee2020_bayesian_maml_ood} within supervised, semi-supervised, and unsupervised learning~\cite{bulusu2020}, including discriminative~\cite{schulam2019,ovadia2019,hsu2020} and generative~\cite{choi2018,liu2020,li2020,zisselman2020} models.
-In addition, some methods cast the OOD problem as one of binary classification~\cite{shafaei2018} while others either rely only on ID data~\cite{yonatan2019} or both ID and OOD data~\cite{hendrycks2018_outlier_exposure} during training.
+In addition, some methods cast the OOD problem as binary classification~\cite{shafaei2018} with alternative approaches relying either only on ID data~\cite{yonatan2019} or both ID and OOD data~\cite{hendrycks2018_outlier_exposure} during training.

 Inspired by recent progress in contrastive learning~\cite{oord2018,goyal2019,henaff2020} we propose two novel objectives for OOD detection and demonstrate empirically that our method not only is competitive with existing approaches but it also outperforms some of them in most occasions.
-Additionally, we empirically study the role of regularisation in OOD detection and robust classification.
+Additionally, we empirically study the role of regularisation in OOD detection and robust classification. \\

 In this work we investigate the following questions: \begin{itemize} \item Can contrastive learning improve OOD detection in neural networks? \item What is the role of explicit regularisation in OOD detection, and does additional regularisation improve or degrade OOD detection? \end{itemize} The main contributions of this work are: \begin{itemize} \item A novel objective function based on the cosine angle between the ID and OOD data. \item A novel objective function inspired by prior work on margin and ranking objectives utilising the cosine angle between ID and OOD data as well as additional explicit regularisation. \end{itemize}